jeffnyman/specify/README.md

 Specify is a tool for leveraging RSpec to create an expressive DSL for test and data conditions.
 Specify will also provide test result reporting that recognizes the DSL.

+Specify provides an internal DSL, similar to the [RSpec Story Runner](https://github.com/dchelimsky/rspec-stories).
+This was the predecessor of the [Cucumber](http://cukes.info/) external DSL provided by [Gherkin](http://cukes.info/gherkin.html).

 ## Installation

 Add this line to your application's Gemfile: